playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 - Ice Cream
 - Pizza

 Might read out as "List of 2 items." when the user has the list focused.
-Then, upon pressing <kbd>Tab</kbd>, it might read "Item one, Ice Cream".
+Then, upon focusing the next element, it might read "Item one, Ice Cream".

 ---